aneasystone/github-trending/README.md

 ## C

+* 【2024-07-24】[microsoft / ebpf-for-windows](https://github.com/microsoft/ebpf-for-windows) - eBPF implementation that runs on top of Windows
+* 【2024-07-24】[viti95 / FastDoom](https://github.com/viti95/FastDoom) - Doom port for DOS, optimized to be as fast as possible!
 * 【2024-07-19】[siduck / chadwm](https://github.com/siduck/chadwm) - Making dwm as beautiful as possible!
 * 【2024-07-19】[nginx / njs](https://github.com/nginx/njs) - A subset of JavaScript language to use in nginx
 * 【2024-07-18】[IvorySQL / IvorySQL](https://github.com/IvorySQL/IvorySQL) - Open Source Oracle Compatible PostgreSQL.